 Jordan knew he wanted to study criminal justice because many people in his family served as police officers or in other law enforcement roles.
 After talking to professors that had experience in the field he knew studying criminal justice at Curry College would be the right decision for him.

-"I always knew that learning outside of a book, learning from someone that has been in the field, who knows what it's like to be out there, and having first-hand experiences would definitely help me in my life."
+"I always knew that learning outside of a book, learning from someone who has been in the field, who knows what it's like to be out there, and having my own first-hand experiences would definitely help me in my life."